piotrwicijowski/secret-santa/04_azure_functions_ctd/README.md

 ### Getting a random element

 Fortunately for us, .NET framework contains a powerful set of classes for dealing practically with anything we can think of, including "randomness".
-In addition, we can easily get a random integer in range `[0..n-1]`, which can then serve as an index for accessing alements in the gift list (make sure to turn it into a list first).
+In addition, we can easily get a random integer in range `[0..n-1]`, which can then serve as an index for accessing elements in the gift list (make sure to turn it into a list first).
 What we get is similar to this:

 ```cs
 var rnd = new Random();